-Abstract: Pest management practices of three apple farms in the US and China are evaluated for their economic and environmental sustainability.
-Although these three locations share similar environmental conditions and a reputation for apple production, the management strategies are driven by different factors.
-The conventional US apple grower manages his farm for maximum production and minimum labor cost.
-As a result, the farm achieves a high yield of 24.68 kg/dollar, but low health value of \$2.43 for pesticide per 100 kg of apples.
+Findings - The conventional US apple grower manages his farm for maximum production and minimum labor costs.
+As a result, the farm achieved a high yield of 24.68 kg/dollar, but low health value for the highest amount of pesticide expenditure (\$2.43 per 100 kg of apples).
 The organic apple farm aims at minimizing environmental impact and protecting consumers.
-Its yield is 14.22 kg/dollar with 15% - 30% greater labor cost and health value is \$1.66 for pesticide per 100 kg of apples.
-Although far from being organic, the traditional apple farm in North China does pay considerable attention to consumer protection in their pest management practice.
-Whereas they use the same pesticides and their spray schedule is similar to a conventional farm, every fruit is manually bagged after petal fall to ensure pesticide free apples.
-They spend 1,365 hours/ha on bagging comparing to only 252 hours/ha of total labor spent in the conventional apple farm.
-Annual production of the Chinese farm is 22,727 kg/ha, which is only 50% of the conventional apple production and 71% of the organic apple production.
-We see a great potential for a much higher production on the Chinese apple farm if they redirect labor from bagging to an effort for production while still providing consumer protection.
-A new approach would increase economic effectiveness significantly as is evident on the organic farm.
-The benefit would be even more obvious in a Chinese apple farm given their low labor cost.
+Its yield was 14.22 kg/dollar with 15-30 percent greater labor costs.
+The health value of the apples improved with pesticide expenditure of \$1.66 per 100 kg of apples.
+This farm uses only the least toxic pesticide certified by OMRI.
+The traditional apple farm in Northern China spent 1,365 hours/ha on bagging to protect consumers, comparing to only 252 hours/ha of total labor spent in the conventional apple farm.
+Annual production of the Chinese farm was 22,727 kg/ha, which was only 50 percent of the conventional apple production.

+Originality/value - The results reveal great potential for a much better economic and environmental effectiveness in the Chinese apple farm if they redirect labor from bagging to an effort for production and efficient management while still providing consumer protection.

-Keywords: organic farm, organic apple farm, Integrated pesticide management (IPM), apple production, Surround, Kaolin clay.
+Keywords Organic apple farm, Integrated Pesticide Management (IPM), Apple production,